-How do you monitor, optimize, and really operationalize the data pipeline architecture and workflows in your big data stack?
+How do you monitor, optimize, and really operationalize the data pipeline architecture and workflows in your modern data stack?
 There are different types of problems that occur every day when you’re running these workflows at scale.
 How do you go about resolving those common issues?

 Understanding Data Pipeline Architecture